-Ridley is the ultimate parent entity of the Ridley consolidated Group and operates through a number of subsidiaries, including Ridley AgriProducts Pty Ltd (ACN 006 544 145), CSF Proteins Pty Ltd (ACN 000 499 918), both of which are incorporated in Australia, and Ridley Corporation (Thailand) Co Ltd (RCT) in Thailand.
+Ridley is the ultimate parent entity of the Ridley consolidated Group and operates through a number of subsidiaries, including Ridley Agriproducts Pty Ltd (ACN 006 544 145), CSF Proteins Pty Ltd (ACN 000 499 918), Oceania Meat Processors Pty Ltd (ACN 673 433 764), each of which are incorporated in Australia, and Oceania Meat Processors Limited (NZBN 9429051786267) and Ridley Corporation (Thailand) Co Ltd (RCT) incorporated in New Zealand and Thailand respectively.

 RAP is a wholly owned subsidiary of Ridley and directly conducts all of the non-ingredient recovery operations of the Group.
-CSF is a wholly owned subsidiary of RAP and conducts the Group's ingredient recovery operations.
-RCT is a wholly owned subsidiary in Thailand.
+RCT is a wholly owned subsidiary of RAP in Thailand.
 RCT is the primary business and trading entity in Thailand with Pen Ngern Feed Mill Co Ltd (PNFM) responsible for the supply of manufacturing services to RCT.